ys112/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Edit a person**
+**Use case: Edit an applicant**

 **MSS**

 1. User requests to list of contacts
 2. HRConnect shows a list of contacts
-3. User requests to edit a specific person's details in the list
+3. User requests to edit a specific applicant's details in the list
-4. HRConnect edits the details belonging to the person
+4. HRConnect edits the details belonging to the applicant

     Use case ends.